hardik-kh/Hardik_Khandelwal-Task-2/README.md

 # About the App
-There are 10 personality based question with 3 options <br/> After giving the choices for the 10 MCQ a score is  <br/> generated accordingly.
+There are 10 personality based question with 3 options <br/> After giving the answers for those 10 MCQ a score is  <br/> generated accordingly.